MauStyle/GOMKCN/README.md

 ```

 ## Acknowledgments
 Thanks to the authors of the academic papers on kerGNN, RWK<sup>+</sup>CN, and GKNN, as well as the developers of the software platforms PyTorch, PyG, TUDataset, and torch-linear-assignment.
-Their research and valuable tools have provided invaluable reference and assistance for the implementation of this project.
+Their research and tools have provided invaluable reference and assistance for the implementation of this project.